freistli/rootbot/README.md

    <img width="878" alt="image" src="https://user-images.githubusercontent.com/8623897/221361118-3157a492-222e-492b-9f8b-d1bf759b1d23.png">

 5. Provision root bot in in Bot Frameework Composer (setup publish profile).
-Don't need to choose Azure Luis Resource because we now use Regex to handle user intents of the bot now.
+Don't need to choose Azure Luis Resource because the project uses Regex to handle user intents of the bot now.

 6. Setup AppID/PWD (refer to steps 18~19 of https://techcommunity.microsoft.com/t5/modern-work-app-consult-blog/create-a-weather-forecast-bot-with-azure-luis-and-maps-services/ba-p/3261135 for more details)

    ![image](https://user-images.githubusercontent.com/8623897/221360529-b2154401-5853-46d9-8196-3ae26ddc4c60.png)

-7. Add necessary configuration keys in root bot configuration json:
+7. Add necessary configuration keys in root bot configuration json

+   Note: for test purpose, you don't have to put real values for all of them.
+Setup what you need.

+      GPT3Key & GPT3Url are for GPT3 feature

+      prompterUrl is for Act As feature

+      chatgptUrl is for ChatGpt feature

+      openAIKey is for DALLE feature

+      taskmoduleurl is for DALLE image OpenURL display.
+It is a static web page, you can directly use the sample link, or put the same static html code on your site:         https://flstaticweb.azurewebsites.net/image.html

      ```json